 Editor’s Note: Further evaluation is FFS.

 This solution introduces a method to establish a secure connection between the Remote UE and the UE-to-Network Relay UE.
 This solution does not address a requirement in KI#3, that is, Confidentiality protection, Integrity protection and replay-protection shall be supported between the remote UE and the 3GPP network.

+This solution requires a new relayed primary authentication procedure to enable Remote UE to perform primary authentication with the AUSF of Remote UE via the AMF of Relay UE, which further requires new core network procedures in managing the remote UE context.

+The Remote UE needs to perform a primary authentication whenever it establishes a connection with a relay UE if the Remote UE is not registered to the 5GS.

+This solution requires AUSF to support ProSE key management functionality.